Echoing with the voices of civilizations long gone

 The Botswana component encompasses the Northern Tuli Game Reserve (Notugre), an association of private landowners who have agreed to remove the fences that separate their properties and to jointly manage wildlife resources.
 Notugre presently embraces 36 farms with a combined area of 70 000 hectares.
 It is renowned for its Tuli elephants, the largest elephant population on private land in Africa.

-The South African component comprises a complex mosaic of private land, state-owned land and national parks.
-South African National Parks (SANParks) with the assistance of the World Wide Fund For Nature (WWF), De Beers Consolidated Mines Ltd, the National Parks Trust and Peace Parks Foundation, has since 1998 been involved in land purchases to create the Mapungubwe National Park.
+The South African component comprises a complex mosaic of national parks, private and state-owned land.
+SANParks with the assistance of WWF, De Beers Consolidated Mines Ltd, the National Parks Trust and Peace Parks, has since 1998 been involved in land purchases to create the Mapungubwe National Park.
 The park was officially opened in 2004 and includes 18 properties of 25 800 hectares in total.